rsdoiel/antenna/archives/2024/journalism_2024.43.md

 date: 2024-10-22, from: California Tech (Caltech Student Newspaper)

-“Blended Worlds: Experi- ments In Interplanetary Imag- ination,” an exhibit at the Brand Library &amp; Art Center in Glendale, seeks to elucidate the universe through collaborative works by artists and NASA’s Jet Propulsion Laboratory sci- entists and engineers.
+“Blended Worlds: Experiments In Interplanetary Imagination,” an exhibit at the Brand Library &amp; Art Center in Glendale, seeks to elucidate the universe through collaborative works by artists and NASA’s Jet Propulsion Laboratory scientists and engineers.

 <br>